-Chemotherapy can prolong a person’s life, and potentially rid them of cancer.
-Side effects are unpredictable and depend on the type of chemo drug a person is using.
-Illness, easy bruising or bleeding, and hair loss are some of the most common side effects.
+Chemotherapy can prolong a person’s life and help eliminate cancer.
+Its side effects depend on the type of chemo drug involved, but infections, easy bruising or bleeding, and hair loss are some of the more common ones.

 Cancer and the treatment of it can weaken the immune system.

 Because chemotherapy kills healthy immune cells, it can make a person more vulnerable to infection.
-Since a person’s immune system will be less able to fight off germs, infections may also last longer.
+And because the immune system is weakened, any infections may last longer than usual.

-Eating a healthful diet, frequently washing hands, avoiding people who are ill, and seeking prompt medical care for signs of illness can reduce the risk of serious infections.
+Eating plenty of fresh fruits and vegetables, frequently washing the hands, avoiding anyone with an infectious illness, and seeking prompt medical care for signs of an infection can reduce the risk of a serious illness.

 Chemotherapy can cause a person to bruise or bleed more easily.
-Many people having chemotherapy experience this side effect, and it does not usually cause concern.
+Many people having chemotherapy experience this side effect.

-However, bleeding following a serious injury can be dangerous.
-So it is a good idea to take precautions, such as wearing gloves when gardening or cutting food.
-Also take proactive steps to reduce falls and the risk of injury.
+Bleeding more heavily than usual can be dangerous.
+It is a good idea to take precautions, such as wearing gloves when gardening or cutting food.
+Also, take extra steps to prevent injuries such as falls.

 Chemotherapy can damage hair follicles, causing the hair to weaken, become brittle, and fall out.
-Any hair that regrows may be much thinner, or a different color.
-This pattern usually continues until chemotherapy ends.
-Hair almost always regrows after chemo.
+Any hair that regrows may be of a different texture or color.
+This usually continues until the treatment ends, after which hair almost always regrows.

 Dietary changes, such as eating smaller meals or avoiding certain foods, can help.
-Anti-nausea drugs may also be helpful, particularly for people who experience nausea at predictable intervals, such as immediately after chemotherapy.
+Antinausea medications can also help, especially if a person experiences the side effects at predictable intervals, such as immediately after chemotherapy.

 Chemotherapy may trigger digestion problems because it can damage cells that help digestion.